 The Merrell brand will be familiar to fans of the great outdoors, thanks to its wide range of stylish and durable hiking boots, all designed to face up to the challenges faced by today's avid walkers and climbers.

-The first Merrell hiking boot was modelled after a design classic, the Cowboy boot – but the brand has since expanded to include many more styles, using breakthroughs in technology to help increase the comfort and support of each pair of shoes.
-Other additions to the range include running shoes, casual shoes, sandals and fitness footwear.
+The first Merrell hiking shoes was modelled after a design classic, the Cowboy boot – but the brand has since expanded to include many more styles, using breakthroughs in technology to help increase the comfort and support of each pair of shoes.
+Other additions to the range include trail shoes, casual shoes, sandals and fitness footwear.
 Now a global leader in innovative adventure footwear, Merrell is always seeking new ways to help their customers live their adventures.

 Choosing Your Perfect Merrell Hiking Boot